wkumari/draft-vandergaast-edns-client-subnet/README.md

 Internet-Draft        Client Subnet in DNS Queries            March 2016

-   For a more comprehensive treatment of these DNS terms, please see [RFC7719].
+   For a more comprehensive treatment of DNS terms, please see [RFC7719].

 5. Overview